Non-surgical treatments for Osteochondritis dissecans

 - Arthroscopic exploration is always the first step.

 - Unstable lesions require fixation and, in some cases, bone grafting.
 (The osteo-cartilaginous block spoken about above has broken away leaving a hole in cartilage or bone or both).

 The cartilage plug and the bone peg

-In the journal International orthopaedics, (5) surgeons at the University Hospital of Montpellier suggest cartilage plugs for osteochondritis dissecans of the patella on a short-term basis.
+In the journal, International Orthopaedics, (5) surgeons at the University Hospital of Montpellier suggest cartilage plugs for osteochondritis dissecans of the patella on a short-term basis.
 The plugs are inserted during an autologous osteochondral mosaicplasty.
 Cartilage is removed from a non-weight bearing part of the knee and used to replace cartilage defects in the patella.
 The technique has been found reliable in the short term to restore the patellar joint surface and obtain satisfactory functional results.

-Doctors in Japan (6) found that bone peg grafting, the removal of bone from a non-weight bearing bone and drilling them into a osteochondritis bone defect could get adolescent baseball players back on the field in 12 months.
+Doctors in Japan (6) found that bone peg grafting, the removal of bone from a non-weight bearing bone and drilling them into an osteochondritis bone defect could get adolescent baseball players back on the field in 12 months.

 Osteochondritis dissecans surgical alternatives – two case studies on Platelet Rich Plasma

-Research on Platelet Rich Plasma Therapy, an injection treatment which re-introduces your own concentrated blood platelets into areas of chronic joint and spine deterioration, more commonly referred to as PRP is gaining a lot of attention as a non-surgical option.
+Research on Platelet Rich Plasma Therapy, an injection treatment that re-introduces your own concentrated blood platelets into areas of chronic joint and spine deterioration, more commonly referred to as PRP is gaining a lot of attention as a non-surgical option.

 In the Journal of Prolotherapy (7) Budak Akman, MD and his colleagues at Yeditepe University Faculty of Medicine, Orthopaedics and Traumatology Department Istanbul – Turkey reported on this case.